 - select US ring size from dropdown box

-- select ring size - listed are the rings sizes currently available. if you don't see your ring size let me know and I'll create it for you ... this will take 2 - 3 weeks for completion
+- select ring size - listed are the rings sizes currently available. if you don't see your ring size let me know and I'll size a custom ring for you ... this might take up to 3 - 4 weeks for completion.

 A little history ... mourning rings gained popularity in the 16th century as they became more accessible.
 The rings, with a stylized skull, sometimes set between wings, on the outer band, were usually inscribed to the interior with the deceased name or initials, the death date, sometimes the age at death and occasionally a sentiment.
 It was customarily given to family, friends, and persons of note at funerals, a sentimental keepsake to comfort and console them in their loss and to remind them that death is inevitable.